emilyfoxmusic/canon-creator/diary-of-a-canon.md

 * Take the notes to proper melodies- 'add spice'.
 Take into account the user parameters.
 * Complete Sonic Pi player and Lilipond player.
 * Perhaps?
 Add Midi support.
 This can be done from Lilypond.

+##### Things to tidy up at a later stage:
+* Move the generation of keys/rhythms/time signatures etc. to an earlier point with the user validation.